- Theory of Cognitive Linguistics, I.

 of instructions, readings, and materials for the course.
 Students who wish to begin reading early are invited to email Professor Turner at turner@case.edu.

-An intermediate course in the study of language, grounded in the mind, building on Theory of Cognitive Linguistics, I, or a similar foundation.
 Requires consent of instructor, which can be requested through SIS.
-This course includes guided tutorials on how to do research in cognitive linguistics, including the use of databases such as the those available within the Red Hen laboratory.
+COGS 307 can be used to satisfy the requirement for a SAGES Departmental Seminar.
+307/407 is self-contained and independent of 206/406.
+307/407 & 206/406 can be taken in either order.
+This course includes guided tutorials on how to do research in cognitive linguistics, including the use of databases such as those available within the Red Hen laboratory.

 Students will also be given access to a private website